How To Select Your Venue

 Examples: Unique Hotel Ballrooms, Restaurants, Bars, Mansions/Estates, Halls/Rec Centers, Night Clubs, Homes, Blank Slate Venues*

-• We have all been here!
-This is a benefit and also a drawback.
-Hotels know how to work seamless events in their spaces.
-All you need to do is fill in the event planning "blanks" going as small, or as big as you want to.
-Food quality and prices vary drastically in this category.
+We've all been there!
+This is both a benefit and a drawback.
+Hotels are experts at hosting seamless events in their spaces, allowing you to simply fill in the event planning "blanks" and scale the event to your needs.
+However, food quality and prices can vary significantly within this category.

 Some suburban but mostly urban hotels do offer a twist on the norm.
 Whether it's chic furniture, a swanky bar area, a beautiful outdoor space, or a special theme, these hotels have distinguished features that can make your event even more special.
 Watch out for limited guest capacity, additional event planning needs, and multi-room guest flow.

-• Parties hosted in Restaurants & Bars can be fun and unique!
-If you find the right spot, your guests will enjoy an upbeat/unique party atmosphere and hopefully some really great food.
-While some restaurant managers are well versed in hosting private events, you should proceed with caution because many are not (this is especially true with Bar/Bat Mitzvahs).
-Do not expect hotel-like hospitality here because you may find it hard to come by.
-Better to proceed with relaxed expectations for a fun celebration or with a pro event planner in tow!
+Parties hosted in restaurants and bars can be a fun and unique experience!
+If you choose the right venue, your guests will enjoy a lively atmosphere and, hopefully, some fantastic food.
+While some restaurant managers are skilled at hosting private events, many are not, especially when it comes to Bar/Bat Mitzvahs.
+Don’t expect hotel-level hospitality at every establishment, as it may be harder to come by.
+It’s best to manage your expectations for a laid-back, enjoyable celebration or enlist a professional event planner to ensure everything runs smoothly!

-• Harness your inner Gatsby and get ready for a lovely affair.
-These historical behemoths usually offer great hospitality in the form of an experienced banquet manager, good food, and an outstanding venue.
-The biggest challenge you will find here is achieving a cohesive event flow that achieves your goals.
-More often than not, your large party will overflow into several rooms which can make certain event types challenging.
-It can be difficult for entertainers to bring everyone together while cozy/charming nooks tempt away exploratory guests of all ages.
-Multi-room functions are fantastic but check with your planner before expecting guests to be herded seamlessly from room to room.
-Unlike many Mansions & Estates, Farms and other rustic venues often have space to keep your guests together in one space.
-Some have structures and some have tents so make sure you have a solid plan for inclement weather at these venues.
+Channel your inner Gatsby and prepare for a truly elegant affair.
+Historic venues often provide excellent hospitality, featuring experienced banquet managers, delicious food, and stunning surroundings.
+The main challenge you may face is creating a seamless event flow that aligns with your goals.
+Large parties often spill into multiple spaces, which can make certain events tricky.
+It can be difficult for entertainers to gather everyone, especially when cozy, charming nooks lure guests away to explore.
+Multi-room events can be fantastic, but be sure to consult with your planner before expecting guests to move effortlessly from one room to the next.
+Unlike many mansions and estates, farms and other rustic venues often offer ample space to keep your guests together in one area.
+Some have structures, while others use tents, so make sure you have a solid plan for inclement weather, logistics, and infrastructure at these venues.